fruit/sfCacheTaggingPlugin/README.markdown

           with_layout: true
           enabled:     true

-  * Use it in your action to set the tags:
+  * Use it in your action to set the page tags:

         [php]
         class carActions extends sfActions
         {
           public function executeShow (sfWebRequest $request)
           {
-            // get a "Cachetaggable" Doctrine_Record
+            # get a "Cachetaggable" Doctrine_Record
             $car = Doctrine_Core::getTable('car')->find($request->getParameter('id'));

-            // set the tags for the action cache
+            # set the tags for the action cache
-            // See more about all available methods in PHPDOC of file
+            # See more about all available methods in PHPDOC of file
-            // ./plugins/sfCacheTaggingPlugin/lib/util/sfViewCacheTagManagerBridge.class.php
+            # ./plugins/sfCacheTaggingPlugin/lib/util/sfViewCacheTagManagerBridge.class.php

-            // $this->setPageTags($car->getTags());
+            # $this->setPageTags($car->getTags());
-            // or shorter
+            # or shorter
             $this->setPageTags($car);

             $this->car = $car;